ZenWave360/ZenWave360.github.io/pages/ZenWaveSDK/ZenWaveSDK.md

 ---
 layout: page
-title: ZenWave Code Generator
+title: ZenWave SDK
-permalink: /ZenWave-Code-Generator/
+permalink: /ZenWaveSDK/
 nav_order: 2
 has_children: true
 ---

-# ZenWave Code Generator
+# ZenWave SDK

 > 👉 ZenWave360 Helps You Create Software that's Easy to Understand

-ZenWave Code Generator is a configurable and extensible code generator tool for **Domain Driven Design** and **API-First** for **Event Driven Microservices** that can generate code from a mix of different models including:
+ZenWave SDK is a configurable and extensible code generator tool for **Domain Driven Design** and **API-First** for **Event Driven Microservices** that can generate code from a mix of different models including:

 - [JHipster Domain Language JDL](Domain-Driven-Design/JDL-Domain-Language) to describe your domain model: entities, aggregated and relations.
 - [ZenWave Domain Language ZDL](Domain-Driven-Design/ZDL-Domain-Language) for Event-Driven Microservices beyond CRUD applications.